Patreon/platform-documentation/source/includes/_endpoints_v2.md

 ## GET /api/oauth2/v2/identity

 <aside>
-In earlier versions of the beta, this was /api/oauth2/v2/me
+In earlier versions of the beta, this was /api/oauth2/v2/me.
+This is currently available at /api/oauth2/vNext/identity until the public beta goes live.
 </aside>

 This is the endpoint for accessing information about the current user with reference to the oauth token.
 With the basic scope of identity, you will receive the user’s public profile information.
 If you have the `identity[email]` scope, you will also get the user’s email address.
 You will not receive email address without that scope.